-You can see the current path of the inspected object at the top of the inspector.
+You can see the path to the current object at the top of the Inspector.
 You can go back to the previous object by clicking on the left-facing arrow at the top left.

 Custom Property Grouping

-Some objects' properties are not only grouped by inheritance, but also
+Some properties are not only grouped by inheritance, but also

 by framework level semantics.
 For example, if you inspect an Ember Data

 Has Many, and

 Library authors can customize how any object will display in the Inspector.

 _debugInfo method, an object can tell the Inspector how it should be rendered.